Overview

 How you'll learn

-Our innovative Technology Enhanced Active Learning (TEAL) approach enhances face-to-face learning by providing students with scheduled on-campus contact hours and additional learning opportunities.
-Through our Virtual Learning Environment (VLE), students can access course materials and resources beyond their scheduled hours.
-We offer access to industry-standard technology and specialised spaces to prepare students for their future careers.
+Our innovative Technology Enhanced Active Learning (TEAL) approach enhances face-to-face learning by providing you with scheduled on-campus contact hours and additional learning opportunities.
+Through our Virtual Learning Environment (VLE), you can access course materials and resources beyond their scheduled hours.
+We offer access to industry-standard technology and specialised spaces to prepare you for your future cloud computing career.
 Dedicated time for activities and development, along with a holistic approach to learning, fosters academic, personal, and professional growth.
-Students benefit from career support through on-campus and virtual Career Zones, personalised support services, and a dedicated online portal, Track My Future (TMF).
+You will benefit from career support through on-campus and virtual Career Zones, personalised support services, and a dedicated online portal, Track My Future (TMF).

 Guided independent study